wenbo5565/AppliedProject_GrantingLoan/README.md

 ### Profitability

 Based on the scoring assumption from **Rule** above, our model dominates the bank's current strategy (calculated based on the data).
-The performance are as follows:
+The performance is shown below.